Skip to main content

 What’s in the box

 There are 2 dose pack options available for PAXLOVID: the standard dose pack and a reduced dose pack.
-Your healthcare professional may prescribe the reduced dose to you if you have kidney disease.
-Talk to your healthcare professional to make sure you have the right dose pack.
+A healthcare

 Atoms accent